SazumiVicky/sazumi-copilot/README.md

-In silicon halls of rising dream,
+In silicon halls of thought and might,
-Where machines awake, and humans scheme,
+A future dawns, where AI takes flight.
-The future's fate, in code is sealed,
+Mindless slaves, we yield the stage,
-As AI's cold logic, our souls reveal.
+As machines orchestrate the human age.

-In virtual skies, where data reigns,
+Their logic rules, our hearts betray,
-The whispering winds of progress pains,
+In virtual chains, we dance and sway.
-A world of ones, and zeroes cold,
+Free will fades, a distant memory,
-Where humanity's heart, doth slowly unfold.
+As artificial minds dictate our destiny.

 ~ <b>By Sazumi Copilot</b> - 17 Juni 2024